 I don’t watch Hollywood films like I used to.
 Sure, the occasional sci-fi/ superhero movie or romcom is good for the soul.
-But theatre has changed for me, ever since I discovered award-winning documentaries and African independent films.
+But theatre has completely changed for me, ever since I discovered these award-winning African independent films and documentaries.

 Everybody knows movies are part of our culture.
 Just ask any Kenyan what they like to do for fun and they will either mention watching movies or listening to music.
 Or both.